Overview

 double end_dist

-The DrillandFillTwin() function starts a digital twin for a round hole feature.
-The feature can be given as the identity of the feature or the identity of a workingstep that uses that feature.
+The DrillandFillTwin() function creates a digital twin for a round hole feature.
+The feature can be given as the identity of the feature, or the identity of a workingstep that uses the feature.

-The DrillandFillTwinStackUpAdd() functions starts a Stackup for a Drill and Fill digital twin.
+The DrillandFillTwinStackUp() functions creates a Stackup for a Drill and Fill digital twin.
 The measurement state must have one of the following values.

 Arguments